-Each clock distribution block includes a programmable divider, a phase synchronization circuit, a programmable delay, a clock output mux, and an LVPECL output buffer.
-This allows multiple integer-related and phase-adjusted copies of the reference to be distributed to four system components.
+Each clock distribution block includes a programmable divider, a phase synchronization circuit, a programmable delay, a clock output mux, and an LVDS or LVPECL output buffer.
+This allows multiple integer-related and phase-adjusted copies of the reference to be distributed to eight system components.